AYDA Awards

 Perspective Images

-• Individual perspectives of the project must be at A4 size (minimum).
+• Individual perspectives of the project must be at A3, A4 or A5 sizes.
 These files must be saved in a folder titled “Perspectives”.
 The JPEG file should follow the naming convention based on “area”.
 For example: Living room, Lobby etc.

 Photographs

-• Upload a recent high-resolution personal photo of yourself in JPEG format at 300dpi with “Personal Photo” as the file name.
+• Upload a recent high-resolution personal photo of yourself in JPEG format at 300dpi with your name as the file name.

 • Ensure that your face is visible as this will be used for media and online publications if you are selected as one of the finalists.